Galarzaa90/tibia.py/tests/resources/README.md

 ## Kill Statistics

-- [killStatisticsNotFound.txt](killStatistics/killStatisticsNotFound.txt) - The content of the kill statistics's page of a nonexistent world or a unselected world.
+- [killStatisticsNotFound.txt](killStatistics/killStatisticsNotFound.txt) - The content of the kill statistics page of a nonexistent world or a unselected world.
+- [killStatisticsEmpty.txt](killStatistics/killStatisticsEmpty.txt) - The content for the kill statistics page with no results.
 - [killStatisticsWithResults.txt](killStatistics/killStatisticsWithResults.txt) - The content of a correct kill statistics' page.

 ## Leaderboard